Do you suffer from general academic stress or test anxiety? We can help :-).

 Academic Stress and Test Anxiety Reduction Workshop (ASTAR) – $99

 See Class Schedule & Registration page for available dates.
-(Classes are typically held once or twice each month on a Sunday evening.)
+(Classes are typically held once or twice each month; days and times vary.)

 - What is Mindfulness?